The Essential Travel First Aid Kit

 Gauze pads are great for scrapes, burns, larger cuts.
 Don’t let an injury stop you from getting out an exploring.
 Keep you injury clean from outside germs while still being able to continue your adventure!

 This is an absolute must for a vacation!
 Cut wills heal faster with it and it helps to keep your wounds clean.

 It may seem like overkill to pack an elastic bandage but you will be thankful that you have it if you need it.
 If you roll an ankle, twist your knee, or hurt another joint this will help you to immobilize it and keep swelling down.
 If you are someone who visits remote places while traveling, I would definitely bring this!

 Your eyes are sort of something your don't think about until they start to bother you.
 Eye drops can bring your relief for allergies or in dry climates.
 We also like to have them on hand for long airplane trips because the air is often so dry.

 Protecting your skin from the sun is so important and sunburn can easily ruin a trip.
 Make sure to put it on, even on cloudy days.
 It would be a bummer if you ended up getting burnt and had to avoid sun exposure for the rest of your trip!

 Chapstick with SPF

 Don't forget to protect your lips as well!
-I always like to pack chapstick for any trip and I always make sure it has SPF for extra protection.
+We always like to pack chapstick for any trip and we always make sure it has SPF for extra protection.

 If you do happen to get burnt, you will be wishing you had Aloe Vera.
 It is a great gel that helps to cool your burn and add moisture to you skin so it can better heal itself.

-Bugs may seem like a small threat but they can do damage to your body and cause your to itch for days.
+Bugs may seem like a small threat but they can do damage to your body and cause you to itch for days.
 Avoid being bite as best you can with bug spray.